pftbest/zenoh-backend-sqlite/README.md

         // configuration of "storages" plugin:
         storage_manager: {
           volumes: {
-            // configuration of a "rocksdb" volume (the "zenoh_backend_rocksdb" backend library will be loaded at startup)
+            // configuration of a "sqlite" volume (the "zenoh_backend_sqlite" backend library will be loaded at startup)
-            rocksdb: {}
+            sqlite: {}
           },
           storages: {
-            // configuration of a "demo" storage using the "rocksdb" volume
+            // configuration of a "demo" storage using the "sqlite" volume
             demo: {
               // the key expression this storage will subscribes to
               key_expr: "demo/example/**",